 "Look, Dee Dee!
 Danny got his hand on her boob!"

 It was my buddy Ray-Ray who was talking.
-We were laughing real hard at something on the TV when he turned around and saw where my hand had accidentally meandered and just up and blurted it out.
+We were laughing really hard at something on the TV when he turned around and saw where my hand had accidentally meandered and just up and blurted it out.
 Surprised, I looked down and, sure enough, my right hand was resting comfortably on my girlfriend Donna's boob.
-You'd think I might have took a second to to register just how nice her rack looked in the pink sweater she was wearing, but I didn't.
+You'd think I might have taken a second to register just how nice her rack looked in the pink sweater she was wearing, but I didn't.
 Instead, I was mortified and immediately straightened up and brought my arm back around to the front in support of a two-handed gesture of contrition.

 "It was an accident.
 I was laughing at the TV and didn't even notice what was going on."
 I looked at my green-eyed, red-headed girlfriend Donna, and saw that she was embarrassed but laughing, and her best friend, a slender blonde named Dee Dee was laughing pretty hard too.
 "I honestly didn't mean anything by it; I mean wasn't trying to be sneaky or anything like that."

 I often wondered about the effect of that last statement.
 The whole incident blew over pretty quickly, and I spent the last part of the night with my hands securely resting in my lap.
 We were watching TV at Donna's grandma's house after church, and her grandma was supposedly sleeping behind the closed-door of her bedroom.
 When Ray-Ray and I were leaving later that night, I turned around and I saw Donna looking out the window with a look that I took for regret.
-A few weeks later, she broke up with me, and I heard from Dee-Dee in a sort of a round about way, that it wasn't because I was making moves on her, but because I wasn't making them fast enough.
+A few weeks later, she broke up with me, and I heard from Dee-Dee in a sort of a roundabout way, that it wasn't because I was making moves on her, but because I wasn't making them fast enough.
 She started dating another guy pretty much right away, and I always presumed it was because he was making the right moves at a right pace.

 I mean, I was pretty much conflicted the whole time I was with her.
 Number one because she was my first real girl-friend and because I was pretty damn clueless about how all that stuff worked, and number two because she was daughter of the Reverend Baker Jones the preacher of Resurrection Church where my family attended.
 Reverend.
 Jones was a square-jawed, straight shooting, ex-marine and a bit of a fire and brimstone spouting crazy man on Sunday.
 He frightened me quite a bit.
 That church had lot of preachers while I was there, and I wouldn't give you ten cents on the dollar for most of them, but Baker J. Jones wasn't as hypocritical as most of them.
 I mean, he walked it like he talked it and put in the good work visiting people in their homes and when they were dying in the hospital.